khufkens/paper_writing_checklist/README.md

 This is a checklist for academic paper writing.
 The document covers text flow, style, figures and table formatting.
 This document is based upon a number of references, combining the most actionable items into an easy checklist.
 A printable pdf version of this file can be [downloaded from the repository](https://github.com/khufkens/paper_writing_checklist/raw/master/paper_writing_checklist.pdf).

+This checklist is not exhaustive but should cover the most important components of a well layed out manuscript.
+I refer to the author's guide of a targetted journal for additional requirements on the manuscript layout and style elements.

 ## Text

 ### Flow